 The three met with Archbishop Hickey who saw the need and was very supportive of getting the College started.
 Fr Paul was also keen to have Religious Sisters involved, so he invited the Missionary Sisters of Mary from the Philippines whose main task would be to assist with Religious Education.
 The next hurdle was to seek enrolments, get the approval of the Department of Education, install classrooms on the site and receive all the relevant approvals for the buildings.
 Through the grace of God, they succeeded in this and the College was formally opened and blessed by Archbishop Hickey in 2012.
 The first intake was 24 students, and the Foundational Principal was Dr Angela Evangelinou-Yiannakis.

 Since its humble beginnings, the College has grown rapidly, additional land has been purchased by the Board and the College had around 375 students in 2021.
 The Board of Directors, which include foundational Directors Fr Paul and Mrs Doris Anastasiades, continue with the help of other Directors to wisely govern the College and ensure that the best possible education is provided to students at IHC.
 The Theology is taught by orthodox Catholics who love the Church and teach in fidelity to the Catechism of the Catholic Church.

-2022 promises to be an exciting year with the first stage of the permanent Secondary School building now in operation.
-We are also delighted to welcome our new Principal Mrs Sammantha Da Luz who commences in Term Two.
+2022 was an exciting year with the first stage of the permanent Secondary School building officially opening.
+We also welcomed our new Principal Mrs Sammantha Da Luz who commenced in Term Two.